Otoplasty Sydney —

-with Dr Georgina Konrat
+Ear Pinning Surgery with Dr Konrat

 Dr Georgina Konrat (MBBS, FACCSM) performs otoplasty in Sydney from her Bondi Junction clinic, with consultation for both children and adults considering ear reshaping.